chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/simple-component.md

 ```

 <div class="aside">

-💡 <a href="https://storybook.js.org/docs/angular/essentials/actions"><b>Actions</b></a> help you verify interactions when building UI components in isolation.
+💡 [**Actions**](https://storybook.js.org/docs/essentials/actions) help you verify interactions when building UI components in isolation.
 Oftentimes you won't have access to the functions and state you have in context of the app.
-Use <code>action()</code> to stub them in.
+Use `fn()` to stub them in.

 </div>

 There are two basic levels of organization in Storybook: the component and its child stories.
 Think of each story as a permutation of a component.
 You can have as many stories per component as you need.